shaikhabuzer0/verification/_posts/2025-07-12-systemverilog-codes-concepets.md

 endmodule
 ```
 Q. How to return an dynamic array from function? and take dynamic array as input, reverse(with and without streaming operator) and return it.
+Note: you can explicitly return array through function return type or we can make use of ref to update the array directly.
+Below one is the explicit return method
 ```verilog
 function int foo(); //returns integer value function real foo();// returns real value